AyeshaKayani13/MediPill/README.md

 MediPill - This is a healthcare app that I built for my Individual Project at City, University of London.

-The project has achieved a mark of 72%.
+The project has achieved a 1st .

 Author: Ayesha Kayani